wprender/cloudbreak-docs/docs/gcp.md

 **Cloudbreak Deployer Highlights**

   * The default SSH username for the GCP instances is `cloudbreak`.
-  * Cloudbreak Deployer location is `/home/centos/cloudbreak-deployment/` on the launched `cbd` VM.
+  * Cloudbreak Deployer location is `/home/cloudbreak/cloudbreak-deployment/` on the launched `cbd` VM.
 This is the `cbd` root folder there.
-  * All `cbd` actions must be executed from the `cbd` folder.
+  * All `cbd` actions must be executed from the `cbd` root folder.
   * Most of the `cbd` commands require `root` permissions.
 So it would be worth if you apply the `sudo su`.

 ## Setup Cloudbreak Deployer